 Much like some of her fellow Loose ladies, Carol McGiffin is also a broadcaster, with a long career in both radio and television.

 She started her presenting career co-hosting with Chris Evans, who she eventually married in 1991, divorcing in 1998.

 Since then, Carol has appeared on Celebrity Big Brother and a host of other television shows, being part of the Loose Women panel from 2003-2013, and then again regularly from 2018.

 Much like her counterparts, former The Sun columnist Jane began her Loose Women journey when it first aired in 1999, working on the show until 2002.
 She then returned as a regular panellist in 2013.

 The journalist and broadcaster has written five books, has three children (one step) and is married to PR mogul and former vice-president of communications at Sony Music, Guy Farrow.
 Guy is a close friend of Elton John's, with Elton stepping into the role of best man for Jane and Guy's wedding – how jealous are we?!

 Before Loose Women, Coleen made her name with her family girl group, The Nolans, belting out hits such as legendary disco track, I'm In the Mood for Dancing.

-She became a Loose Women presenter in 2000 and has been a regular panellist for a whopping 11 years.
+She became a Loose Women presenter in 2000 and has been a regular panellist since then.
 After leaving, she rejoined the show in 2013, a year after competing on Celebrity Big Brother.